The Work 101 with Todd

 This Course Is a Prerequisite for Other Programs

 Full attendance and completion of all homework is required to get credit for taking the course.
-This course is required before you can participate in the Inquiry Circle Prep Course and eventually Inquiry Circle, the ongoing practice group.
+This course is required before you can participate in Inquiry Circle, my ongoing practice group.

 Here’s an Overview of What Will Be Covered During The Course

 - What is The Work?

 - How to identify stressful situations to work